-While the opening of a new coeducational High School in 2018 is good news for the people of Richmond, we note that it will double as a community facility.
-The same will apply to the new South Melbourne Primary in Ferrars Street, and can be expected to become a consistent feature of future school design.
-But we can’t help wondering how schools with broad community access will be able to comply with the Child Safe Standards. [as at November 2018]
+While the opening of a new coeducational High School in 2018 was good news for the people of Richmond, we note that it doubles as a community facility.
+The same applies to the new South Melbourne Primary in Ferrars Street, and can be expected to become a consistent feature of future school design.
+But we can’t help wondering how schools with broad community access will be able to comply with the Child Safe Standards.

 What have we learned from the past?
 Let’s see: